routbisu/detection-machine/README.md

 - Clone the repo
 - cd into the folder
-- Run the npm install and run commands
+- Run these npm commands

 ```
 npm install